livewire/livewire/docs/pagination.md

 http://application.test/?page=2`
 ```

-Suppose the page also contained a `ShowInvoices` component using pagination.
-To independantly track each paginator's current page, you need to specify a name for the second paginator like so:
+Suppose the page also contains a `ShowInvoices` component that also uses pagination.
+To independently track each paginator's current page, you need to specify a name for the second paginator like so:

 ```php
 use Livewire\Component;